Building the perfect dealer incentive program

 So who in your dealer network should you target?
 The choice of target audience will largely depend on your specific goals and objectives.

-Managers/Owners: Incentivising managers and owners can be highly effective.
+• Managers/Owners: Incentivising managers and owners can be highly effective.
 Offering bigger incentives and setting annual targets can motivate them to actively engage with the program and encourage their teams to do the same.
 Securing buy-in from managers is essential for the success of most incentive programs, as they play a ‘gatekeeper’ role to sales staff and can drive participation on your behalf.

-Staff: Targeting sales staff with simple, transactional incentives such as SPIFF (Sales Performance Incentive Fund) programs can yield significant results.
+• Staff: Targeting sales staff with simple, transactional incentives such as SPIFF (Sales Performance Incentive Fund) programs can yield significant results.
 When a sales assistant makes a recommendation, most of the time customers will take that recommendation.
 This gives sales staff huge influence over customer purchasing decisions, so by directly incentivising workers at the point of sale you can effectively drive sales.

-Your employees: Don't overlook the importance of incentivising your own sales team!
+• Your employees: Don't overlook the importance of incentivising your own sales team!
 Your internal sales representatives are just as responsive to incentivisation as anyone else, so run your own internal incentive program, bring them into alignment with your goals, drive results and walk your talk!

 So what makes a good incentive?
-The answer is, it depends - on your business objectives and the specifics of your dealer network.
-Only by aligning incentives with specific goals and offering rewards that resonate with your dealers, you can drive motivation, engagement, and ultimately, sales growth.
+The answer is, it depends—on your business objectives and the specifics of your dealer network.
+Only by aligning incentives with specific goals and offering rewards that resonate with your dealers can you drive motivation, engagement, and ultimately, sales growth.

 Here are the options to consider:

-SPIFFs: Sales Performance Incentive Funds are rewards for achieving a short-term goal.
+• SPIFFs: Sales Performance Incentive Funds are rewards for achieving a short-term goal.
 They are powerful motivators, directly incentivising sellers at the point of sale to move your product.
 While highly effective in promoting immediate action, the cost of SPIFFs can add up, especially if you’re dealing in markets or with products with thin margins.
 SPIFFs work best in high-margin categories - exciting new product releases - where the additional cost is justified by increased sales.

-Sales targets: Offering your distributors percentage price reductions off wholesale or incentives based on total sales per month, quarter, or year is effective for motivating managers and owners.
+• Sales targets: Offering your distributors percentage price reductions off wholesale or incentives based on total sales per month, quarter, or year is effective for motivating managers and owners.
 Offering percentage price reductions in return for high-volume sales is a great way to activate managers and their teams to enthusiastically promote your products in-store.
 Coca-Cola, for example, uses this approach to world-beating effect, ensuring that its products are prioritised and proudly displayed at the point of sale.

-Growth percentage targets: Setting targets for a particular growth percentage, such as achieving a 5% increase relative to the same quarter last year for example, is a great way to incentivise dealers over the long term, especially on items with narrow margins.
+• Growth percentage targets: Setting targets for a particular growth percentage, such as achieving a 5% increase relative to the same quarter last year for example, is a great way to incentivise dealers over the long term, especially on items with narrow margins.

-Personalised targets: While tailoring individual targets to each dealer's specific circumstances requires more effort to manage, it does ensure that incentives are properly aligned with each dealer's unique goals and challenges - ultimately providing greater participation in your programme across disparate businesses.
+• Personalised targets: While tailoring individual targets to each dealer's specific circumstances requires more effort to manage, it does ensure that incentives are properly aligned with each dealer's unique goals and challenges - ultimately providing greater participation in your programme across disparate businesses.

-Leaderboards and recognition: Leaderboards ranking dealers by growth or total sales can foster healthy competition and motivation within your dealer network.
+• Leaderboards and recognition: Leaderboards ranking dealers by growth or total sales can foster healthy competition and motivation within your dealer network.
 Particularly useful for end-of-year conferences, recognising top performers encourages dealers to strive for excellence and can drive the overall performance of the whole organisation.

 Simply put, align your incentives with your goals and make sure you’re offering rewards that resonate with your dealers.
+There’s no one-size-fits-all when it comes to dealer incentive schemes.
+The most successful programs are those tailored to dealer capabilities, product margins, and business objectives.

 Question: Is cash king when it comes to incentivising salespeople?